 Areas of Expertise

 With over 30 years of experience at leading universities in both the United States and Europe, he has a strong research record and has published widely in prestigious academic journals, including Management Science, Operations Research, Journal of Operations Management, Production and Operations Management, Computers and Industrial Engineering, and Decision Sciences, as well as interdisciplinary journals such as Harvard Business Review and Academy of Management Perspectives.
+Most recently, he is collaborating with Medical College of Wisconsin faculty physicians on research that addresses both the efficacy and cost effectiveness of high cost drug treatments, which has resulted in articles published in two prestigious medical journals, Blood and Cancer.
 He previously served on the editorial boards of the Journal of Operations Management and the Decision Sciences Journal, and is a past area editor for Production and Operations Management.
 He has served as a guest editor for both the Decision Sciences Journal and Computers and Industrial Engineering.

 Dr. Smunt was elected a Fellow of the Decision Sciences Institute and served as an American Council on Education (ACE) Fellow in the President’s office at the University of Chicago.
 The ACE Fellows Program is a nationally competitive and the premier leadership development program for university administrators.
 He previously held faculty and administrative positions at Washington University in St. Louis, University of Illinois – Urbana-Champaign and Wake Forest University.
 He also held visiting faculty positions at Indiana University, Purdue University, University of Warsaw and the Institute of Business Studies, Moscow, Russia.
 Dr. Smunt is also a Certified Fellow in Productivity and Inventory Management, and a senior member of the Industrial Engineering Institute.
 He previously served on the UWM Foundation Board of Directors Investment Committee.